the-simian/okcsharp-website/source/about/index.md

-title: about
+title: About OKC-Sharp
 date: 2014-08-13 02:12:09
 comments: true
 ---

-#OKC-Sharp

 We are a .Net centric usergroup located in Oklahoma City, Oklahoma.
 Oklahoma City is an emerging technology hub with hundreds of .Net developers working in the area.

-The usergroup will meet the First monday of every month at Prototek in downtown Oklahoma City.
+The usergroup meets the first monday of every month at Prototek in downtown Oklahoma City.

 #Contact
+Our current group leader is Matthew Reily.
-For more informartion or to help out, please contact Matthew Reily via email <me@mattreily.com> or on twitter matt@matthewreily
+For more informartion or to help out, please contact him via email <matt@okcsharp.net> or on twitter @matthewreily

 #Meeting Location - Prototek
 Prototek